Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Seasons: 3

-The Gazelle T4 Hub Tent is one of the best family camping tents for fast setup because of the hubbed pole design.
+The Gazelle T4 Hub Tent is one of the best family tents for fast setup because of the hubbed pole design.

 Hubbed poles are ones that connect to a central connector piece, like the legs on a spider’s body.